nZEDb/nZEDb/README.md

 	PHP 5.5+ (and various modules)
 	MySQL 5.5+ (Postgres support is Work-In-Progress)
-	Python 2.7 or 3.0 (and various modules)
+	Python 2.7 or 3.0 (and various modules)(Optional.
+Most useful on Windows.)
 The installation guides have more detailed software requirements.

 ### Database